Peter O'Mahony: 2010–2015

-O'Mahony made his Munster debut against Ulster on 2 January 2010.
+O'Mahony made his Munster debut against Ulster on 2 January 2010, coming on as a replacement for James Coughlan.
 He captained Munster A to the final of the inaugural British and Irish Cup in the 2009–10 season.
 O'Mahony was promoted to a full development contract with Munster for the 2010–11 season.
 He was an integral part of the team when the internationals were away for the 2010 November Tests, putting in a big performance in Munster's historic 15–6 victory against Australia, a game which was also O'Mahony's first start for Munster.

 O'Mahony captained Munster in their opening Pro12 match against Dragons in September 2011, and continued to captain Munster whilst their international contingent were away at the 2011 Rugby World Cup.
 He made his Heineken Cup debut for Munster against Northampton Saints on 12 November 2011, a game in which he won the Man-of-the-Match award.
 He scored his first try for Munster on 19 November 2011, in Munster's second Heinken Cup Pool One game against Castres.
 O'Mahony won the Munster Young Player of the Year for the 2011–12 season.
 He captained Munster in their 2011–12 Pro12 away play-off semi-final against Ospreys on 11 May 2012, which Munster lost 45–10.

 O'Mahony started for Munster in their opening fixture of the 2012–13 Heineken Cup on 13 October 2012, a 22–17 defeat at the hands of Racing 92.
-He scored a try in their 33–0 win against Edinburgh in Round 2 on 21 October 2012.
+He scored a try in their 33–0 win against Edinburgh in round 2 on 21 October 2012.
 He started in the 15–9 win against Saracens on 8 December 2012, and also in the reverse fixture a week later, which Munster lost 19–13.
-O'Mahony started against Edinburgh in the 26–17 Round 5 victory, and also started in the crucial 29–6 win against Racing 92 that secured Munster a place in the quarter-finals.
+O'Mahony started against Edinburgh in the 26–17 round 5 victory, and also started in the crucial 29–6 win against Racing 92 that secured Munster a place in the quarter-finals.
 He signed a new two-year contract with the IRFU in January 2013.
 O'Mahony continued to start for Munster in the knockout-stage of the 2012–13 tournament, playing a crucial role in their 18–12 away quarter-final victory against Harlequins on 7 April 2013.
 He also started the semi-final against Clermont Auvergne on 27 April 2013, which Munster lost 16–10.